VachaLab/gorder-manual/src/uaorder_basics.md

   - No carbon atom is bonded to two double bonds simultaneously.
   - No triple bonds are present.
   - Terminal carbons are methyl groups, not methylidenes.

-  If an unnatural or unexpected geometry is detected, a warning will be issued, and the atom will be excluded from the analysis.

 ## Running the analysis